lavanya1920/TFLRoadStatus/Readme.md

 TFLRoadStatus.Client :-- This is console application developed in .net core 3.1 with appsettings.json where you can update AppId and AppKey.

 TFLRoadStatus.API :-- Class libary to communicate with TFL Road API.
+Included appsettings.test.json ,you can update AppId and AppKey here as well.

 TFLRoadStatus.Tests :-- Test Project developed using Moq and NUnit.